Maximilian-Winter/llama-cpp-agent/ReadMe.md

 - `MessagesFormatterType.SYNTHIA`: Formats messages using the SYNTHIA format.
 - `MessagesFormatterType.NEURAL_CHAT`: Formats messages using the NEURAL CHAT format.
 - `MessagesFormatterType.SOLAR`: Formats messages using the SOLAR format.
+- `MessagesFormatterType.OPEN_CHAT`: Formats messages using the OPEN CHAT format.
+-
 You can also define your own custom messages formatter by creating an instance of the `MessagesFormatter` class.
 The `MessagesFormatter` class takes the following parameters:
 - `PRE_PROMPT`: The pre-prompt to use for the messages.